 We highlighted the importance of communication and collaboration between PPSs and insurance supervisors in advance of an insolvency.
 The members of ReWG were interested and engaged, spending over an hour asking questions.
 They wanted to know about the structure, staffing, and legal authority of PPSs.
-They were also interested in the mechanics of previous collaboration among supervisors and PPSs, including the various types of pre-insolvency assistance a PPS could provide and methods for maintaining confidentiality.

-WE SAID THAT POLICYHOLDER PROTECTION SCHEMES CAN AND SHOULD PLAY AN IMPORTANT ROLE IN DEVELOPING OR ASSESSING RESOLUTION STRATEGIES.
-AND THEREFORE THEY SHOULD BE PART OF OR OTHERWISE SUPPORT CRISIS MANAGEMENT GROUPS AND OTHER COORDINATION EFFORTS.
+They were also interested in the mechanics of previous collaboration among supervisors and PPSs, including the various types of WE SAID THAT POLICYHOLDER PROTECTION SCHEMES CAN AND SHOULD PLAY AN IMPORTANT ROLE IN DEVELOPING OR ASSESSING RESOLUTION STRATEGIES, AND THEREFORE THEY SHOULD BE PART OF OR OTHERWISE SUPPORT CRISIS MANAGEMENT GROUPS AND OTHER COORDINATION EFFORTS.